functionalafrica/content/intro.md

 We want to make it easier for developers in Africa to participate in a global economy that is increasingly open to remote work, without artificial barriers.
-We want it to be easier for anyone to apply for a remote job in Haskell or Scala, and easier for employers to hire them, without artificial barriers
+We want it to be easier for anyone to apply for a remote job in Haskell or Scala, and easier for employers to hire them.

 **The Internet is open.
 Africa is coming online.
 And the world is waking up to remote work.**

-Functional Scala is just beginning on its journey towards charitable status.
+**Functional Africa** is just beginning on its journey towards charitable status.
 Starting in 2021, we will begin a program of free, interactive, online teaching in Scala, alongside a six-month consultation to investigate the what impediments are holding back Africa's involvement in the world of functional programming.